 full size, calculated as (Pres + Data + Overs) * amps, in the X

 direction.
 (Data) * amps in Y direction (no prescan or overscan area

 is used on Y).

-Readmode: The upper left yellow is actually a control.
+Readmode: The upper left yellow square is actually a control.
 It

 shows the currently selected read mode, and by clicking on it the